Local License Server

 • Ensure access to the server is allowed through the firewall.

-• Verify that the specified port is open and not in use by other applications.
+• On the server, verify that the specified port is open and not used by other applications.

 Last updated